RamavathPremKumar/OnlineTravelGuide/README.md

 ## Troubleshooting

-- **Database Connection**: Ensure your IP address is whitelisted in MongoDB Atlas if using a cloud database.
+- Database Connection: Ensure your IP address is whitelisted in MongoDB Atlas if using a cloud database.
-- **Email Dispatch**: If emails are not sending, verify that the SMTP credentials are correct and that "Less Secure Apps" access or "App Passwords" are enabled.
+- Email Dispatch: If emails are not sending, verify that the SMTP credentials are correct and that "Less Secure Apps" access or "App Passwords" are enabled.
-- **Image Uploads**: Ensure the `backend/uploads` directory exists and has write permissions for review photo storage.
+- Image Uploads: Ensure the backend/uploads directory exists and has write permissions for review photo storage.
-- **Nominatim Rate Limits**: The search uses OpenStreetMap services; frequent requests may be throttled.
+- Nominatim Rate Limits: The search uses OpenStreetMap services; frequent requests may be throttled.
 The application includes a 500ms delay between requests to mitigate this.